 9. Paramedic

-Paramedics (EMT-Ps) and EMTs are intimately familiar with high-pressure situations and know how to manage them effectively, and in the chaotic world of emergency medicine, staying cool under pressure is a must.
+Paramedics (EMT-Ps) and EMTs are intimately familiar with high-pressure situations and know how to manage them effectively.
+In the chaotic world of emergency medicine, staying cool under pressure is a must.
 This skill becomes a valuable asset when navigating the fast-paced world of many medical settings.

 Beyond the adrenaline rush, paramedics are experts in critical care and rapid decision-making.
 They’re the frontline responders, making life-saving decisions on the spot.
 This ability to think on their feet and make swift, informed choices is a cornerstone in emergency medicine.

-Paramedics know how to urgently prioritize the needs of patients, which enriches their approach to diagnosing and treating individuals in a hospital setting.
+Paramedics know how to prioritize patients’ urgent needs, which enriches their approach to diagnosing and treating individuals in a hospital setting.

 But it should be noted that becoming a paramedic is a long journey to begin with, and although much of the training will overlap with what’s taught in medical school, you’ll still need to go through the full process of applying to med school, attending 4 years of medical school, and going through 3-7 years of residency.
 Don’t think that going from paramedic to doctor is a quick and easy transition.